 A Land of Designs This book tells the story of a remarkable woman whose entire life has been turned upside down through decisions made by her own government and those of developed nations and international institutions attempting to sincerely deal with the Darfur crisis.
 Her narrative speaks more to our misunderstanding of the Darfur conflict than any kind of policy document.
 This is a true story resulting from an interview Glen held with a woman who traveled through all of Darfur and into south Sudan where she sought security for her children.
 Her effect on the author has been long-lasting and led to even further effort to attempt to assist the 100,000 Darfur refugees who had trudged into the region where Glen and his wife have been undertaking development project for over a decade.
 The woman’s haunting story serves as an effective reminder of how we can ensure that development and human rights must reflect the challenges of the region and not just our own Western understanding.

 In The Works – Three new books are almost done.
 Journeys (fiction) – a dying Canadian diplomat and his estranged daughter discover deeper philosophical understanding and a renewed relationship as they tour the famous monuments of Washington D.C.
 Peace By Another Means – A historical review of how the modern peace movements came to be by considering the activities of religious peacemakers, Gandhi, and other modern alternatives as they search for an alternative to military intervention.
-Dualities (fiction) – A Chinese billionaire and a southern Sudanese women embark on two separate journeys that ultimately reflect the direction of the world’s institutions and the eventual triumph of courage over opulence.
+The Parallel Parliament Blog Posts 2018 – contains all the posts from a tumultuous year.
+Capitalism – with the global economic health of the planet becoming ever more precarious. this a book of thoughts on how capitalism must be renewed before it is ultimately replaced.